Windows Integration Service - WIS

 The WIS server has certain requirements for installation.
 See Preparing the Hosting Environment for the WIS.

-The integration tasks between the ERP and B2B Commerce Cloud can be accomplished through direct database or web service calls.
+The integration tasks between the ERP and Configured Commerce can be accomplished through direct database or web service calls.
 Direct database calls are often used when there is a large dataset and/or when performance is important.
 Typically customer, product, and inventory refreshes are conducted via a direct database call.
 Web service calls are typically used when complex business logic needs to be applied during integration.
 Order submission is a typical example of when a web service call is used.

-B2B Commerce Cloud can conduct real-time calls to pull data from the ERP to be displayed on the web site in an on-demand fashion.
-This data is not stored within the B2B Commerce Cloud database.
+Configured Commerce can conduct real-time calls to pull data from the ERP to be displayed on the web site in an on-demand fashion.
+This data is not stored within the Configured Commerce database.
 It is stored temporarily while the user is accessing the data.
 Some examples of real-time calls include inventory validation at checkout, product inventory and pricing, and credit card authorization processing by the ERP.
 Because real-time calls typically require direct access to the ERP, the site becomes dependent on the ERP.
 Because of this dependency, a fallback process should be defined for the site to follow upon the event that the ERP is not available.
 Real-time calls also need to operate efficiently and not detract from the user experience.

-In order for many of the integration processes to run successfully, they require certain configuration or seed data to be present within the AC.
+For many of the integration processes to run successfully, they require certain configuration or seed data to be present within the AC.
 This data is often provided manually by either importing, or manually entering data in the AC.
 For example: Product Category, Product Attributes, Warehouse/Locations and so on will be entered manually in a typical implementation.